 Topic clusters allow you to build on your topic coverage in a way that’s easy for your users to navigate from one subject to the next.
 As a side benefit you’ll gain rankings not just for your targeted keywords, but for all related terms as well.
 Imagine doing this without ever having to do keyword research!

 MarketMuse helps you build outlines for content that answers the questions your audience is asking.
-Whether you’re creating new posts or want to optimize existing content, it doesn’t matter.
+Whether you’re creating new posts or optimizing existing content, it doesn’t matter.

 Essentially, you want to have a question to answer in mind.
-Enter your focus term along with a term (even a whole question) into the Content Analyzer.
+Enter your focus term MarketMuse Optimize application.
 This will give you a list of recommendations for topics to cover, as well as a target word count and quality score.
-You can create your own brief based on this data, or our account team can handle it for you with our Managed Services.
+You can create your own brief based on this data, or order one directly from within the platform.